 Per TPPP By-Laws, board members are invited to serve for 2 year terms with mutually agreed upon renewal.
 Board officers are limited to 3 consecutive 2 year terms, for a total of 6 years in the same position.

 Teen pregnancy in Missouri remain higher than the national average and, along with sexually transmitted diseases, continue to impact youth and our community.
 At the same time fewer and more restricted resources are available for prevention programs and medically-accurate sexual health education.
 Active involvement on the TPPP board ensures that we are able to address these vital concern.
 TPPP strives for a statewide board that is truly diverse and represents different geographies, identities, professions, racial backgrounds, ethnicities and skills.
 Board members must support the mission, vision and values of the organization.

 Our Board of Directors is seeking nominations for Board service.
 Self nominations are encouraged.
 To strengthen our board and our organization, interested board member candidates are asked to fill out this contact form and upload a letter of interest and a resume.
-If you would like to nominate someone other than yourself, you can use this same form and do not need to upload any documents.
+If you would like to nominate someone other than yourself, you can use the same form and do not need to upload any documents.
 A current board or staff member will reach out to explore board leadership opportunities with all nominees.

 If you are not nominated for a board position at this time, there are many other ways you can engage with TPPP through committee leadership or volunteering.

-TPPP is accepting 2018 nominations on a rolling basis.
-The board meets in February, April, June, August, October and December and reviews nominations at each meeting.
-Please contact Meg Boyko, Executive Director at email@example.com to set up a time to discuss board membership.
+Please contact Meg Boyko, Executive Director at firstname.lastname@example.org to set up a time to discuss board membership.